nokonoko/nokonoko/README.md

 ### Hi there 👋
-I code 'fun' stuff, hit me up for good ideas.
+I ran http://Pomf.se & run http://Uguu.se.
+Follow me into the cesspool of coding.
+Hit me up for fun project ideas.